LogtalkDotOrg/logtalk3/examples/named_databases/NOTES.md

 - `db_call(Database, Goal)`
 	Proves a goal using the predicate clauses in the named database

+- `db_once(Database, Goal)`
+	Proves a goal once using the predicate clauses in the named database

+- `db_listing(Database)`
+	Lists all dynamic predicates in the named database

 - `db_load(Database, File)`
 	Loads a Prolog file into a named database